CaterinaBi/aicore-web-scraping-pipeline/README.md

 # Web scraping pipeline (AiCore training)

 Web scraping pipeline I'm working on as part of my 'AI and data engineering' training at AiCore.
+This is my first ever webscraping experience, therefore all technologies and tools mentioned throughout are being learned from scratch, one at a time.

 ![Image from the AiCore portal](images/portal.png)

-## Goals 🏅
+## Goals of the project 🏅

-The aims of this data collection pipeline are to:
+The requirements for this data collection pipeline are to:

 - develop a module that scrapes data from various sources using Selenium and Requests;